RakhithJK/OfficeDev-teams-toolkit-wiki/Teams-Toolkit-Visual-Studio-Code-v5-Guide.md

 ## Using existing Azure Bot Service Messaging Endpoint

 Teams Toolkit scaffolded bot projects use Azure Bot Service when provisioning remote resources.
-You can follow [Using existing Azure Active Directory app ID for bot](https://aka.ms/teamsfx-v5.0-guide#using-existing-azure-active-directory-app-id-for-bot) to use the existing bot ID and bot password.
+You can follow [Using existing Microsoft Entra app ID for bot](https://aka.ms/teamsfx-v5.0-guide#using-existing-Microsoft-Entra-app-id-for-bot) to use the existing bot ID and bot password.
 However, unlike configuring the debugging process, where `BOT_DOMAIN` is set to a tunneling URL that changes frequently, for deploying to an existing remote bot service, you need to leverage the existing `BOT_DOMAIN`.

 You can find your existing messaging endpoint in your "Azure Bot Service" -> "Configuration" -> "Messaging endpoint".
 The value for `BOT_DOMAIN` is the URL between `https://` and `/api/messages`, it should look like `resourcegroup123.azurewebsites.net`.